johnbintz/bintz-integration_testing_setup/README.md

 `bundle install`, then run `bundle exec bintz-integration_testing_setup`.
 It's best to do this on a pristine project, but it may work on one that already has some stuff in it.

+## Pure Ruby project?

+Want to use this setup with something that's not Rails?
+Pass the `--pure-ruby` flag to `bintz-integration_testing_setup`.

 ## Gem setup

 You'll need several gems to pull this off, some of them custom gems: